 Biological Treatment systems

-Tricking filters have been a popular biological treatment processes.
-The widely used design of trickling filters that can last for many years is:
+Tricking filters have been a popular biological treatment processes the must widely used design for many years are:

 Design diameter of Rock filters = 60m (2007t) and for Rock size Design diameter = 25 to 100mm